Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthPerformance-wise, the Radeon HD 7870 XT should in theory be just a bit better than the Radeon R9 380 2G in general. (explain)
+Memory BandwidthTheoretically speaking, the Radeon HD 7870 XT will be 5% faster than the Radeon R9 380 2G in general, because of its greater bandwidth. (explain)

-Texel RateThe Radeon R9 380 2G will be a lot (more or less 22%) faster with regards to anisotropic filtering than the Radeon HD 7870 XT. (explain)
+Texel RateThe Radeon R9 380 2G will be much (about 22%) faster with regards to texture filtering than the Radeon HD 7870 XT. (explain)

-Pixel RateThe Radeon R9 380 2G will be a little bit (approximately 5%) better at FSAA than the Radeon HD 7870 XT, and also capable of handling higher resolutions better. (explain)
+Pixel RateThe Radeon R9 380 2G should be just a bit (more or less 5%) more effective at full screen anti-aliasing than the Radeon HD 7870 XT, and able to handle higher screen resolutions without losing too much performance. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison